SamMed05/c-cpp-notes/docs/c/function-pointers.md

 This example implements a simple calculator using an array of function pointers to select the appropriate operation based on user input, without using `if` or `switch` statements for the operation logic.

-## Passing Function Pointers as Arguments
+## Higher-order functions

+Higher-order functions are functions that can:
+1. Take one or more functions as arguments
+2. Return a function as their result

-Functions can accept other functions as parameters via function pointers.
-This enables powerful patterns like callbacks, where a function can invoke user-defined behavior.
+In C, we implement higher-order functions using function pointers.
+This concept enables powerful programming patterns like callbacks, function composition, and algorithm parameterization.

+### Functions as parameters

+When a function takes another function as a parameter, it becomes more flexible and reusable.
+Instead of hard-coding behavior, you can inject different behaviors through function arguments.

 ```c
 void apply_operation(int a, int b, int (*operation)(int, int)) {